TOR vs MON Prediction: Who will win today’s GT20 Canada 2023 match?

-Toronto Nationals (TOR) and Montreal Tigers (MON) will face each other in Match No. 14 of the GT20 Canada 2023 on Saturday, July 29.
-The CAA Centre in Brampton, Ontario will host the encounter.
+The Toronto Nationals (TOR) will lock horns with the Montreal Tigers (MON) in the 17th match of the GT20 Canada 2023 on Monday, July 31, at the CAA Centre in Brampton, Ontario.

-The Nationals, captained by Hamza Tariq, are placed fourth in the table with four points and a net run rate of +0.551 courtesy of wins in two out of four matches.
-They will go into the match against MON on the back of a six-wicket win against Shoaib Malik-led Mississauga Panthers on July 26.

-After opting to field first, the Nationals restricted the Panthers to 115 for the loss of nine wickets in 20 overs.
-Saad Bin Zafar was the pick of the bowlers after he picked up three wickets for 31 runs.
-Zaman Khan and Faheem Ashraf accounted for two scalps apiece.

 GT20 Canada 2023, TOR vs MON Prediction: Can the Nationals beat the Tigers?